 An umbrella company however does come with the disadvantage in that it is not as tax efficient as using a limited company structure, because via an umbrella you will be taxed as if IR35 applies (or caught by IR35), which can mean a difference of circa 20% in your tax home pay.
 If you can contract outside IR35, and are a higher rate tax payer then contracting via a limited company is the better financial route to take.

-The differences between the two are explained in the article ‘Limited Company or Umbrella: Deciding on a Payment Structure.’
+The key differences between umbrella and limited company are are explained in the guide ‘Limited Company or Umbrella: Deciding on a Payment Structure.’